Hive-Systems/pyfair/docs/getting_started.rst

 At times you will likely want to determine what the total amount of risk is for a number of FairModels.
-Rolling these model risks up into a single unit is what the FairMetaModel<TODO LINK> does.
+Rolling these model risks up into a single unit is what the FairMetaModel does.
 These can be created in a number of ways, but most generally you will simply feed a list of FairModels to a FairMetaModel constructor like this:

 .. code-block:: python